 This role has overall responsibility for the management of the event and the application for an event permit.
 They make sure that the lines of communication are open and people understand their roles and responsibilities.
 This person is generally the one to work with Council in making sure that all the documentation is undertaken and the necessary permits are obtained in plenty of time.
-They are generally responsible for Occupational Health and Safety issues and making sure that public liability insurance coverage is can be adapted to meet the specific event requirements.
+They are generally responsible for Occupational Health and Safety issues and making sure that public liability insurance coverage is event.
+Council will advise of the specific area to be notified.
+This is both a courtesy and to allow residents/businesses an opportunity to plan for the It is a requirement to give nearby residents and traders notice about the likely impact of the event on the surrounding area.